 Are there risks associated with a dental implant?

 When this happens the “root” must be removed allowing the “socket” to heal.
 Dental articles report cases where there is a temporary or permanent loss of nerve sensation following implant placement.

 How long will implants last?

 This is a question no one can answer.
-Some implants have been functioning well for twenty years or more but this is not an average as so many factors come into play.
-Changing health conditions, genetic predisposition, detrimental habits. improper oral hygiene, etc.
+Some implants have been functioning well for twenty years or more but this is not an average as so many factors come into play including; changing health conditions, genetic predisposition, detrimental habits, improper oral hygiene, etc.

 Other frequently asked questions include...